QuiltMC/rfcs/specification/0000-common-configuration-api.md

 ## Unresolved Questions

-- What should be resolved before this RFC gets merged?
+- How precisely should Value Converters define widget state?
+- Should Setting Validators be separate from Loader's `Constraint` type?

 ### Implementation
 - Which other common formatter/validator/widget type instances should this API provide?
 E.g. enum, registry entry, `Identifier`, etc.